James-Douglas/component-library/README.md

 ### TLDR;
 - `yarn storybook` - runs storybook for development
 - `yarn test` - runs the tests
+- `yarn tdd` - runs the tests with logs
 - `yarn lint` - runs the linter
 - `yarn build` - runs the build